Tobin-jn/coen-collection/README.md

 Run ```npm start``` and visit localhost:3000/api/users in your browser

-Note postgresSQl is needed to run the backend.
-Head to [Postres.app](Postres.app) to download
+PostgresSQl is needed to run the backend.
+Head to [Postres.app](Postres.app)to download

 ### Test Driven Development